mpstillman/GettingAndCleaningData/README.md

 The script will import the data set noted below from the Activity Recognition experiments and can be acquired from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The data must be staged in the working directory.

 The output of this script will be 2 data files, both exported to the working directory.
 1. TidyData.txt contains: